Green considers coconut shrimp (located in the bottom right) to be the culinary equivalent of a tiki bar.

 • price 2 of 4

 The younger, more fashionable counterpart to Dan Tana's, this dim-lit checkered tablecloth eatery on WeHo's eastern end has the same red-sauce charm and retro-cool vibes, albeit with wee bit less booking hassle and L.A. history.
-Take advantage of the late hours to slide into a booth for their famous skillet apple pie, or indulge further with the spaghetti and meatballs; with the bar running until 2am, it's also a longtime nightcap spot for locals, known hangout for celebrities and a veritable nightlife destination on the weekends.
+Take advantage of the late hours (the kitchen closes at 1am) to slide into a booth for their famous skillet apple pie, or indulge further with the spaghetti and meatballs; with the bar running until 2am, it's also a longtime nightcap spot for locals, known hangout for celebrities and a veritable nightlife destination on the weekends.
 Don't let the Hollywood scene deter you, though; the staff at Jones is just as gracious to average diners as they are to the repeat A-list visitors.

 • Steakhouse